Alabama Crimson Tide football under Nick Saban: Sixth national championship

 In a season that was under constant threat of cancellation due to the COVID-19 pandemic, Alabama began the year ranked number 2 in the nation.
 Like all other teams in the nation, Alabama's schedule had been drastically altered so as to play a revised season due to the pandemic.
 Gone off the schedule were USC, Georgia State, Kent State, and UT-Martin.
 All teams played within their own conferences until the postseason.
 Alabama opened the season on the last weekend of September by defeating Missouri 38–19 in Columbia.
 Next came a 52–24 win over Texas A&M in the home opener.
-It would be the Aggies only loss of the 2020 season.
-The season would see its share of disruptions due to COVID-19.
+It was the Aggies only loss of the 2020 season.

+The season saw its share of disruptions due to COVID-19.
 Nick Saban tested positive before the game against Georgia on October 17.
-However, it was later deemed a false positive and he was able to coach the game, which saw Alabama defeat Georgia by a final score of 41–24.
+It was later deemed a false positive and he was able to coach the game, which saw Alabama defeat Georgia by a final score of 41–24.
 The following week, wide receiver Jaylen Waddle suffered an injury on the opening kickoff against Tennessee in Knoxville.
 It was to keep him out for the remainder of the season, although he did have successful surgery and did return in a limited role in the CFP national championship game against Ohio State.
 The game against LSU had to be postponed until December due to COVID-19 and thus the Tide had a long layoff during the regular season, going three weeks without playing.

 Alabama returned to action by defeating Kentucky 63–3 and avenging the previous season's Iron Bowl loss by crushing Auburn 42–13 in Tuscaloosa.
 Coach Saban was unable to be at the game due to having tested positive for COVID-19 just a few days earlier.
 Unlike before, this was not a false positive.
 Offensive coordinator Steve Sarkisian was acting head coach in the win against their cross state rivals.
 The Tide would then avenge the 2019 loss to LSU by blowing them out 55–17 in Baton Rouge.
 It was the most points Alabama had ever scored against LSU and it was the second worse home loss for LSU in their history.

 The regular season concluded with a 52–3 win against Arkansas in Fayetteville in another game that had been rescheduled.
 Alabama became the first team ever to win 10 SEC games in a single season.
 Next came the 2020 SEC Championship Game which saw the Tide win the 2020 SEC Title by defeating the Florida Gators in a high scoring affair, 52–46.
 Alabama would next meet Notre Dame in the Rose Bowl Playoff Semifinal defeating the Fighting Irish 31–14.
 The Ohio State Buckeyes defeated the heavily favored Clemson Tigers, 49–28 in the Sugar Bowl Playoff Semifinal to set up an Alabama- Ohio State CFP National Championship Game in Miami.

-On January 5, 2021, wide receiver Devonta Smith would win the Heisman Trophy, becoming the third winner of the award in school history.
+On January 5, 2021, wide receiver Devonta Smith won the Heisman Trophy, becoming the third winner of the award in school history.
 In what was the first meeting between the Tide and the Buckeyes since 2014, the inaugural year of the playoffs, the Tide rolled to a 52–24 win over the Buckeyes.
 The win gave the Tide its sixth national title under head coach Nick Saban and its 18th overall.
 It was an unprecedented seventh national title for coach Saban, giving him the most all time of any head coach, breaking the legendary Paul Bear Bryant's previous record of six.